-^{} For UCC Claims and claims based on improvements to real property and/or claims brought by condominium associations related to construction defects, see the notes at the end of the Table of Contents.
+^{} For UCC Claims and claims based on improvements to real property and/or claims brought by condominium associations related to construction defects, see the note at the end of the Table of Contents.

-An insurer that pays its insured in full for claimed losses must sue in the insurer's name.
-If the insurer has paid only part of the loss, both the insured and insurer can sue in their respective names.
-If the action is brought in the insured's name and the insured recovers, the insurer has a right to reimbursement of its payments from the insured.
-Arguello v.
-Sunset Station, Inc., 252 P.3d 206 (Nev.
+P.3d 206 (Nev.
 2011).
 A loan receipt agreement destroys the insurer's subrogation right and prevents it from suing in its own name.
 Central Nat.
 Ins.
 Co. of Omaha v.
 Dixon, 559 P.2d 1187 (Nev.
 1977).